easy-tensorflow/easy-tensorflow/0_Installation/README.md

 __*Note:__ If you wanna learn more about Anaconda, watch [this](https://www.youtube.com/watch?v=YJC6ldI3hWk) amazing video which explains it thoroughly.

-## 3. Tensorflow:
+## 3. TensorFlow:
-Now, having installed all the prerequisites, you can start installing the __Tensorflow__ library.
+Now, having installed all the prerequisites, you can start installing the __TensorFlow__ library.
 To install the library we will create an environment in Anaconda with __python 3.5__ we name it __tensorflow__.
 However, you may choose your own desired name for it.
 Open command prompt (or terminal) and type:
 ```bash
 conda create --name tensorflow python=3.5
 ```